-Net cash used in investing activities was \$41.2 million in 2015, compared to \$362.0 million in 2014.
-The \$320.8 million decrease in net cash used in investing activities was primarily due to the acquisitions of Stream AS, MSD Engineering Pte.
-Limited, and Hypteck AS which required cash of \$343.9 million in 2014.
-Our capital expenditures were \$38.7 million in 2015 and \$20.1 million in 2014.
-The current year increase in capital expenditures can primarily be attributed to our plan to implement a new information technology system within our international segment.
-We expect an increase in capital expenditures in 2016, to approximately \$45 million, due to this plan.
+Net cash used in investing activities was \$41 million in 2015, compared to \$362 million in 2014.
+The \$321 million decrease in net cash used in investing activities was primarily due to the acquisitions of Stream AS, MSD Engineering Pte.
+Limited, and Hypteck AS which required cash of \$344 million in 2014.
+Our capital expenditures were \$39 million in 2015 and \$20 million in 2014.
+The 2015 increase in capital expenditures was primarily attributable to our implementation of a new information technology system within our international segment.